 View our brochure: Holy Trinity CE Primary Academy Brochure

-We are a Church of England school and all that we do in this school is based on Christian values and Christian ethos, whilst ensuring that a tolerance and welcoming acceptance of all faiths or none is clearly articulated.
+We are a Church of England Stand-Alone Academy and all that we do in this school is based on Christian values and Christian ethos, whilst ensuring that a tolerance and welcoming acceptance of all faiths or none is clearly articulated.
 Children are encouraged to form their own philosophy of life and to consider their own responses to ultimate questions.
 Daily worship and time for reflection is central to our school day – a time when the whole school can come together for some quiet time, an opportunity to reflect on the values of our school and how we live them out in each day.

 Academic achievement at the school is outstanding as a result of our creative and engaging curriculum, experienced and inspirational teachers, and supportive families and governors.